Tutorial | Awesome Learning to Hash Add your paper to Learning2Hash

 Overview

-In this tutorial we explore a published learning to hash model and compare its performance on image retrieval to Locality Sensitive Hashing (LSH).
+In this tutorial, we dive into a published learning to hash model and compare its image retrieval performance against Locality Sensitive Hashing (LSH).

-Specifically we study the Graph Regularised Hashing (GRH) model of Moran and Lavrenko, a simple but empirically effective supervised hashing model for learning to hash.
-The model was subsquently extended to cross-modal hashing.
+We will specifically explore the Graph Regularized Hashing (GRH) model by Moran and Lavrenko, a simple yet highly effective supervised hashing method for learning to hash.
+This model was later extended for cross-modal hashing.

 Preliminaries